zainmo11/Protocol-5/README.md

 # Protocol 5 (Go-Back-N)

+## Tasks

+- The sender send four frames to receiver
+- while true
+- if the receiver received the frame
+- receiver sed ack to sender
+- elseif receiver didn't receive the frame
+-  receiver send NAK of frame lost to sender
+-elseif receiver checksum wroung
+- receiver send all four frames
+- if sender frames finished
+- sender send frames  from nak  request frame or if it received correct send next four frames
+- else break

 ## Overview

 This implementation demonstrates Protocol 5, also known as Go-Back-N, for reliable communication over a network.
 The protocol allows for multiple outstanding frames, where the sender can transmit up to `MAX_SEQ` frames without waiting for an acknowledgment.
 Unlike previous protocols, Protocol 5 doesn't assume a constant stream of packets from the network layer but relies on a network layer ready event.